Oranges are everyday human food items that some people give their pets. But can dogs eat oranges? Are oranges safe and healthy for dogs?

 Only let your dog eat the orange flesh, and don’t let it eat orange peels.

-If your dog manages to eat an orange peel, it likely will cause vomiting or diarrhea.
+If your dog manages to eat an orange peel, it will likely cause vomiting or diarrhea.
 Call your vet if your dog experiences digestive issues for over a day.

 Can dogs drink orange juice?